 He was a partner in the firm he founded with Howard Edwards called Cox & Edwards of Old Cavendish Street, London.
+He was also Vice President of the Silk Association of Great Britain & Ireland.

 Edward’s son Reginald would join the firm as well as the Lodge and the Regiment, whilst his son Harold joined the Regiment, but not the Lodge, and would be killed in the War.
 For more information about Harold please see his brother Reginald’s entry.